1949 Peruvian Segunda División

 The 1948 Peruvian Segunda División, the second division of Peruvian football (soccer), was played by 8 teams.
 The tournament winners, Jorge Chávez and Ciclista Lima were promoted to the 1950 Peruvian Primera División.

+Competition format

+All teams faced each other in a double round-robin format, playing home and away matches.
+The team that accumulated the highest number of points at the end of the season was automatically crowned champion and promoted to the Peruvian Primera División, as was the runner-up.